ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2025.04.03.md

 ### EPICS Collaboration on site
 George R: It was great to see Evan working with a colleague from Accelerator Controls today.
 Can we do more to build links with other RAL EPICS users and share knowledge/expertise across groups?
 Freddie A: We have had meetings with accelerator controls in the past, but these dropped off at some point, we can restart.
-I'd offered to host the next "EPICS oxfordshire" meeting onsite for start of this year, but then as STFC were hosting a full collab meeting it was decided to postpone until later in year.
+I'd offered to host the next "EPICS Oxfordshire" meeting onsite for start of this year, but then as STFC were hosting a full collaboration meeting it was decided to postpone until later in year.

 # 😠😢😄